 - Georgia American Legion – A patriotic veterans’ organization committed to mentoring youth, promoting national security, advocating honor and patriotism, and devotion to fellow veterans.

-- Georgia Council, Military Officers Association of America – MOAA – An organization of Georgia officers both active and retired working to make a difference to the military community, maintaining a strong national defense, and delivery of the promised benefits for those who served.
+- Georgia Council of Chapters, Military Officers Association of America – MOAA – An organization of Georgia officers both active and retired working to make a difference to the military community, maintaining a strong national defense, and delivery of the promised benefits for those who served.

 - Georgia Department of Veterans’ Services – An agency created for the purpose of advising, counseling, and assisting Georgia’s veterans and their families in receiving their rightful benefits, and exactly how to apply for them.

 - Patriot Guard Riders – A volunteer group of motorcycle riders that insures respect and dignity at memorial services honoring Fallen Military Heroes, First Responders, and Honorably Discharged veterans.
 When requested, they shield the mourning family and their friends from interruptions created by any individual protester or group of protestors.

 - Sailor John’s article #1 – Where to Find Benefits

 - Sailor John’s article #2 – Discounts for local veterans

 - Captain Mike’s article – Memorial Day 2016

 - Captain Mike’s article – Veterans Services in Canton, GA